Repetition Improves Language Model Embeddings: Echo Embeddings from LLMs

+We saw in Section~\ref{sec:toy-setup} that while mean-token pooling aggregates information across all tokens, the contextualized representations of early tokens are suboptimal because they cannot attend to the later tokens due to the causal attention.
+Replacing the causal with bidirectional attention is a natural solution, and common intuition seems to be that this is necessary.
+We propose a new general embedding framework---echo embeddings---that captures contextualized information from all tokens in the input with only causal attention:

-We propose a simple fix to mitigate the failure above: we present the input sentence \emph{twice} to the language model and extract contextualized embeddings from the second occurrence of the sentence.
-In principle, the contextualized embeddings of the second occurrence can attend to the entire sentence presented in the first occurrence.
-Furthermore, in order to encourage the second occurrence to actually ``encode'' information about the first, we instruct the language model to perform a generic task that requires using this information, e.g., ``rewrite'' or ``repeat.''
-Key to our method is passing the sentence twice to the model and pool embeddings exclusively from the second occurrence.\footnote{We find that minor variations of the echo embeddings prompt (e.g. change ``rewrite'' to ``repeat'') work equally well and we provide an example list in Appendix~\ref{sec:app_toy}} Other tricks from classical embeddings such as prompting the model with the downstream task of interest can be applied to echo embeddings as well.
+The second occurrence can attend to everything, and hence extracting contextualized representations from the second occurrence \textit{could} capture information from the entire input.
+Furthermore, in order to encourage the second occurrence to actually ``encode'' information about the first, we instruct the language model to perform a generic task that requires using this information, e.g., ``rewrite'' or ``repeat''.
+The exact prompt, template, or task used to extract embeddings can be varied to suit the model and downstream task.
+We find empirically that the performance of echo embeddings are not particularly sensitive to the exact phrasing of the prompt (Section~\ref{sec:exp-zero-shot}).
+We provide a list of example prompts in Appendix~\ref{sec:app_toy}.